 Bow tie analysis is an important contributor to the risk treatment stage of risk management (Figure 2); risk treatment is the stage that enables us to derive benefit from the analysis carried out earlier in the process.
 Without risk treatment, we do no more than describe the situation in which we are operating.

 A bow tie can also be used for recording information about a risk that does not fit the simple linear representation of a risk register.
-It can be used proactively to consider potential events and scenarios (risks) and retrospectively to model events that have already occurred.
+It can be used proactively to consider potential events and scenarios (risks) and retrospectively to model events that have already occurred (see our tutorial on learning lessons here).

 The logical flow of a bow tie diagram also provides a very effective means of illustrating the factors at work in relation to a major risk.
 This makes it useful for communicating with people outside the immediate group carrying out the analysis.